jrbalsano/lab8-node/README.md

 this completes, run `learnyounode`.
 This will open a small guide to node.js to teach you the basics.
 Go through the lessons for "Hello World" through "Make it Modular."
 These should help you understand the basics of how node.js works.

 Next, read the "Getting Started" section of the documentation for express.js at http://expressjs.com/guide.html.
 Once you have a functioning hello world, modify it to include the following:

 1. Display a hit count.
 You can do this by declaring a variable outside of the call to create a GET route and referencing it inside the callback function.
    This is an example of using a closure!
-(They're really cool and also likely the cause of most newcomers' first javascript frustration).
+(Closures are really cool and also likely the cause of most newcomers' first javascript frustration.)
 This should appear in the same route as /hello.txt.
 2. Display (clearly labeled) the url for the request and the parsed version of the url.
 This information is available in the `request` object of your get